Why Recurrent Yeast Infections Require a Different Approach

 Antibiotics1

-Antibiotics kill not only the bacteria that is causing your infection but also the good bacteria that live in your digestive tract and vagina.
+Antibiotics kill not only the bacteria that are causing your infection but also the good bacteria that live in your digestive tract and vagina.
 These good bacteria create an environment that is inhospitable to yeast growth.
 They produce a vaginal biofilm that hinders persistent yeast infections7.
-This is why we always recommend taking a good quality probiotic any time that you have to take antibiotics.
+This is why we always recommend taking a high-quality probiotic whenever you have to take antibiotics.
 Good bacteria prevent the overgrowth of Candida.

 Low progesterone production3

 Progesterone reduces the ability of C. Albicans strains to form biofilms and to colonize and invade vaginal cells.
-You can improve your body’s own progesterone production through measures like taking vitamin B6 and zinc and dietary adjustments that optimize hormone balance.
+You can improve your body’s progesterone production by taking vitamin B6 and zinc, and dietary adjustments that optimize hormone balance.

 Disordered glucose metabolism6and diabetes4

 What would diabetes have to do with Candida?
 Lots.
-Higher blood sugar means that sugar is transported by your bloodstream to the vagina and feeds yeast.
+Higher blood sugar means that your bloodstream transports sugar to the vagina and feeds yeast.
 Sugar also suppresses your immune system.
 So, if you’re consuming lots of sugary or refined carbs, you make a perfect environment for yeast to thrive.

 A weakened immune system

-HIV-positive women have been found to be at much greater risk of Candidiasis5.
-We expect this given their low resistance to infection.
-If you do not have HIV, you are not as extremely immune-compromised as an HIV patient.
+HIV-positive women have been found to be at much greater risk of Candida5.
+We expect this, given their low resistance to infection.
+If you do not have HIV, you are not as severely immunocompromised as an HIV patient.
 But, if you’re:

 - under high amounts of chronic stress